Okechukwu-muokwugwo/RubyCapstone/README.md

 ## 👥 Authors <a name="author"></a>
 In this project we implement a class with some methods using test-driven development (TDD).

-> I was the sole collaborator in this project.

 👤 **Faranosh Amini**

 - GitHub: [@githubhandle](https://github.com/FaranoshAmini)